lilyball/textmate-bundles/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 # Shell variables

+-   __TM_REXEC__

+    If not set the Rdaemon will be invoked by <code>R --vanilla --slave --encoding=UTF-8</code> otherwise, if set e.g. to "R32", a R session will be invoked by <code>R32 --vanilla --slave --encoding=UTF-8</code> in order to be able to start Rdaemon explicitly in 64 ("R64") or 32 ("R32") bit mode.
+In addition it also allows to add more command line arguments like "R32 --verbose" will execute <code>R32 --verbose --vanilla --slave --encoding=UTF-8</code>.

 -   __TM_RdaemonPDFVIEWER__

 	If set it calls that application for showing the current plot as PDF.
 Its default is `Preview`.